daddi1987/MotorControl/README.md

 - Motor Stopped send last value expost to callback Encoder and print value different to 0.0.
 (To be check tomorrow) **BUG**

 ## Features
+- Filter Speed in Hz for eliminate noise
 ## Hardware